-- Nirmatrelvir/ritonavir (PAXLOVID) is the preferred treatment for most patients with mild-tomoderate COVID-19 at high risk of progression to severe disease and continues to be widely available and in adequate supply in Massachusetts - The dose pack presentation of nirmatrelvir/ritonavir (PAXLOVID) for individuals with moderate renal impairment has been updated.
+- Nirmatrelvir/ritonavir (PAXLOVID) is the preferred treatment for most patients with mild-to-moderate COVID-19 at high risk of progression to severe disease and continues to be widely available and in adequate supply in Massachusetts. - Post-treatment COVID-19 rebound has been observed in a small subset of patients that have received nirmatrelvir/ritonavir (PAXLOVID). - Nirmatrelvir/ritonavir (PAXLOVID) may be prescribed by state-licensed pharmacists under specific conditions outlined in the Emergency Use Authorization. - Repeat dosing of tixagevimab/cilgavimab (EVUSHELD) is recommended every six months.

 The purpose of this document is to provide guidance to health care providers on the use of therapeutics to treat COVID-19 positive individuals, as well as pre-exposure prophylaxis for immunocompromised individuals.
 Therapeutics should be considered for all patients with a positive test for COVID-19 who are symptomatic and at risk for moderate-to-severe disease progression.
-This group includes over 40 percent of all MA residents who are eligible due to heart, lung, liver, or kidney disease, diabetes, pregnancy, dementia, cancer, disability, substance use disorder, mental health disorder, age over 65, overweight/obesity and immunocompromised.
+This group includes over 40 percent of all MA residents who are eligible due to heart, lung, liver, or kidney disease, diabetes, pregnancy, dementia, cancer, disability, substance use disorder, mental health disorder, age over 65 years, overweight/obesity and immunocompromised.